-1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed \$0 Total Program Income \$0
+1. The total amount of program income that will have been received before \$0 the start of the next program year and that has not yet been reprogrammed Total Program Income \$0

 Other CDBG Requirements

-The amount of urgent need activities \$0
+1. The amount o f urgent need activities

 2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.

-Overall Benefit - A period of one year will be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+City of Kyle will decide the time frame over which it will meet this requirement before finalizing the Consolidated Plan. ٦

-or low and moderate moderne.
-100.00%
+END CONSOLIDATED PLAN